 09:00 Time for coffee break in the galley with the Camp Boss and the Chief Cook.
 No issue is to small to be discussed here.

 10:00 I go through the medical inventory.
-This may takes several hours, and I perform one inventory per month.
-The autoclave failed the testing and it has been decided to replace it.
+This may takes several hours, and I perform one inventory count per month.
+The autoclave failed the test and it has been decided to replace it.
 I briefly go down to check some ordering issues with the MatMan.

 11:00 Several crew members pass by and ask for seasickness medicine.
 It is crew change day for many of the Angolan employees who crew change by boat.
 They transfer from the rig via a basket to the boat, which then takes them onshore.
 Unfortunately I have never tried this basket transfer myself as I always transfer by helicopter.

 12:00 Lunch is served in the galley from 11-13.
-There is actually a choice of healthy food, vegetables and salad next to the deep-fried foods.
-I make a sandwich.
+There is a choice of healthy food, vegetables and salad next to the deep-fried foods.
+I make myself a sandwich.

 13:00 The bimonthly Safety Meeting is held in the TV room.
 The Safety Officer presents the safety data and one topic is singled out for discussion.
 Today it was about wearing the correct PPE.
 A monthly safety award is presented to a crew member who has made a significant contribution toward safety.